dokutan/rgb_keyboard/README.md

 # rgb_keyboard
 Controls the RGB lighting on some keyboards.
+Only tested on Linux.

 ## Supported keyboards
 USB keyboards with VID 0c45 and PID 652f.